kukushi/SideMenu/README.md

 Besides all the features a *Side Menu* should have, it supports:

-- Four kinds of status bar behaviors (iOS 12 and earlier)
+- Four kinds of status bar behaviors (iOS 12 only)
 - Three different menu position
 - Both storyboard and programmatically
 - Caching the content view controller and lazy initialization